 The fingerprint must match BC52 8686 B50D 79E3 39D3 721C EB3E 94AD BE12 29CF as documented on Microsoft’s Linux packages page.
 If the fingerprints do not match, do not add the repository and investigate further.

-Create a Microsoft Edge Repository File
+Create the Microsoft Edge DEB822 Repository File

 Microsoft Edge for Linux is only published for